-2018 RMB'000 2017 RMB'000 Current tax Provision for PRC income tax for the current year Under-provision/(over-provision) in respect of prior years 33,905 3,180 57,469 (2,781) Deferred tax Origination and reversal of temporary differences - (26) Total income tax expense 37,085 54,662
+2019 RMB'000 2018 RMB'000 Current tax Provision for PRC income tax for the current year (Over-provision)/under-provision in respect of prior years 18,836 (5) 33,905 3,180 Deferred tax Origination and reversal of temporary differences 5,645 Total income tax expense 24,476 37,085

-- (i) No provision has been made for Hong Kong profits tax as the Company did not earn any income subject to Hong Kong profits tax during the year. - (ii) No provision has been made for Hong Kong profits tax and Singapore income tax as the Company's subsidiaries in Hong Kong and Singapore had unutilised tax losses brought forward from prior years which was sufficient to set-off against taxable income of 2018. - (iii) The provision for PRC income tax is based on the respective applicable rates on the estimated assessable income of the Group entities in the PRC as determined in accordance with the relevant income tax rules and regulations of the PRC.
+- (i) The provision for deferred tax of the Company is based on the applicable rates on the estimated assessable profits in accordance with the relevant income tax rules and regulations of the Hong Kong.
+Hong Kong implements two-tiered profits tax rate.
+The first HK\$2 million of assessable profits earned by a corporation will be taxed at half of the current tax rate (i.e. 8.25%) whilst the remaining profits will continue to be taxed at 16.5%. - (ii) No provision has been made for Hong Kong profits tax and Singapore income tax as the Company's subsidiary in Hong Kong and Singapore had unutilised tax losses brought forward from prior years which was sufficient to set-off against taxable income of 2019. - (iii) The provision for PRC income tax is based on the respective applicable rates on the estimated assessable income of the Group entities in the PRC as determined in accordance with the relevant income tax rules and regulations of the PRC.

-Beijing Lotour Huicheng Internet Technology Group Limited ("Lotour Huicheng") is at a preferential rate of 15% as an advanced technology-based service enterprise.
+Beijing Lotour Huicheng Internet Technology Company Limited ("Lotour Huicheng") is at a preferential rate of 15% as an advanced technology-based service enterprise.
 Beijing Laite Laide Management Consultancy Company Limited ("Laite Laide") is at a preferential rate of 20% as a small meager-profit enterprise.
 Except for the Company and its subsidiaries in Hong Kong and Singapore, Lotour Huicheng and Laite Laide, applicable income tax rate of other Group entities in the PRC is the statutory tax rate of 25%.